Durbapramanik/admission_manaagement_system_gecr/README.md

 Robust security measures are implemented to safeguard sensitive information, adhering to data protection standards.
 Moreover, AMS incorporates reporting functionalities to generate insightful analytics, aiding administrators in decision-making and resource allocation.
-The integration of userfriendly interfaces ensures accessibility for all stakeholders, contributing to an overall usercentric experience.
+The integration of user friendly interfaces ensures accessibility for all stakeholders, contributing to an overall user centric experience.
 The system seeks to enhance the efficiency, transparency, and reliability of the admission process, ultimately providing a seamless experience for both applicants and administrative staff.